2C-B: Analogues and derivatives

 Analogues of 2C-B include 2C-I, 2C-C, DOB, 4C-B, 2C-B-FLY, and 25B-NBOMe, among others.

 DOB and 4C-B are α-alkyl derivatives of 2C-B, specifically the amphetamine (α-methyl) and phenylisobutylamine (α-ethyl) derivatives, respectively. β-Substituted derivatives of 2C-B such as BOB (β-methoxy-2C-B), BOH-2C-B (β-hydroxy-2C-B), βk-2C-B (β-keto-2C-B), and β-methyl-2C-B (BMB) have been described. βk-2C-B shows dramatically reduced potency and efficacy as a serotonin 5-HT_{2A} receptor agonist compared to 2C-B.

-A variety of N-substituted derivatives of 2C-B have been tested, including N-methyl-2C-B, N,N-dimethyl-2C-B, N-ethyl-2C-B and N-benzyl-2C-B. Most simple alkyl derivatives were considerably less potent than 2C-B, with N-ethyl-2C-B for instance having a 40 times lower affinity for the serotonin 5-HT_{2A} receptor.
+A variety of N-substituted derivatives of 2C-B have been tested, including N-methyl-2C-B, N,N-dimethyl-2C-B, N-ethyl-2C-B, and N-benzyl-2C-B. Most simple alkyl derivatives were considerably less potent than 2C-B, with N-ethyl-2C-B for instance having a 40 times lower affinity for the serotonin 5-HT_{2A} receptor.
 The N-benzyl derivative however was found to have higher affinity than 2C-B itself, with N-(4-bromobenzyl)-2C-B binding even more tightly.
 This initial research did not include functional assays of activity, but later led to the development of potent substituted N-benzyl derivatives such as 25B-NBOMe, and 25B-NBOH.
 Another N-substituted derivative, 2C-B-AN, is an N-benzylphenethylamine-like prodrug of 2C-B.

-2C-DB (6-bromo-2C-B) is a ring-substituted derivative of 2C-B. TWEETIO derivatives of 2C-B, in which one or both of the methoxy groups of 2C-B are extended to ethoxy groups, exist as well.
+2C-DB (6-bromo-2C-B) is a ring-substituted derivative of 2C-B. TWEETIO derivatives of 2C-B, in which one or both of the methoxy groups of 2C-B are extended to ethoxy groups, exist as well, such as 2CB-2-EtO.
 ASR-2001 (2CB-5PrO) is a propoxy TWEETIO and another notable analogue of 2C-B which is under development for treatment of psychiatric disorders.

 FLY derivatives of 2C-B like 2C-B-FLY, 2C-B-DRAGONFLY, and 2C-B-BUTTERFLY are analogues in which the methoxy groups of 2C-B on the phenyl ring have been cyclized into furan or other rings to form benzodifuran and other tricyclic compounds.

+2-OH-2C-B is the 2-O-desmethylated analogue of 2C-B and shows similar potency as a serotonin 5-HT_{2A} receptor agonist in vitro.

-Cyclized phenethylamine derivatives of 2C-B in which the side chain has been cyclized in some way include DOB-CR (2C-B-CR), 2CB-Ind, 2C-B-5-hemiFLY-α6 (BNAP), 2CB7 (2C-B-5-hemiFLY-β7), TCB-2 (2CBCB), 2C-B-PYR, 2CBecca, 2CJP, 2CLisaB, ZC-B, 2C-B-aminorex, and 2C-B-morpholine, among others.
+Cyclized phenethylamine derivatives of 2C-B in which the side chain has been cyclized in some way include DOB-CR (2C-B-CR), 2CB-Ind, 2C-B-5-hemiFLY-α6 (BNAP), 2CB7 (2C-B-5-hemiFLY-β7), TCB-2 (2CBCB), 2C-B-PYR, 2C-B-3PIP, 2C-B-3PIP-NBOMe, 2C-B-3PIP-POMe, 2CBecca, 2CJP, 2CLisaB, ZC-B, 2C-B-aminorex (2C-B-AR), and 2C-B-morpholine (2C-B-MOR), among others.
 Other related cyclized compounds, while not technically phenethylamines or 2C-B derivatives, include 2C-B-BZP and 2C-B-PP.

+A notable positional isomer of 2C-B is the scaline and mescaline analogue 4-bromomescaline (4-Br-3,5-DMPEA).